 Pru Gell is currently a facilitator, educator and founder of True Way Together.
 She is also the director and facilitator for Pru Gell & Co. and the Learning Manager for the School for Social Entrepreneurs.
 She is interested in doing work that encourages Indigenous and other Australians to have courageous conversations about what it really means to work together in a way that draws on the strengths on all involved and then to work together towards positive social change.

-Cathy Elderton is the Co-Manager of Training and Professional Development of the Aurora Projectas which provides facilitation and also training in process oriented psychology.
-She is interested in doing work that is more focused on the psycho-social aspects of dialogue building and conflict transformation when working with individuals and groups of people.
+Cath Elderton is the Co-Manager of Training and Professional Development at the Aurora Project which provides professional development for staff of organisations that run Indigenous land claims in Australia.
+She is also interested in doing work that is focused on the psycho-social aspects of dialogue building and conflict transformation when working with individuals and groups of people.

 My name is Shauna Johnson and I am Coast Salish on my mother’s side and Tsimpshian on my father’s side.
 I am a registered Indian under the Canadian governments Indian Act under my dad’s band but I feel most connected to my mother’s community because that’s where I grew up.
 I am currently a master’s student at the School of Community Regional Planning (SCARP) at the University of British Columbia in the Indigenous Community Planning specialization.
 I chose to go into planning because of my experience working with my mother’s community, Tsawout First Nation.
 Tsawout is located on the Saanich Peninsula just 20 minutes outside of Victoria on the Southern tip of Vancouver Island.